The Broadway Melody: Plot

 Eddie Kearns sings "The Broadway Melody" and tells some chorus girls that he has brought the Mahoney Sisters vaudeville act to New York to perform it with him in the latest revue being produced by Francis Zanfield.
 Harriet "Hank" Mahoney and her sister Queenie Mahoney are awaiting Eddie's arrival at their apartment.
 Hank, the older sister, prides herself on her business sense and talent, while Queenie is lauded for her beauty.
 Hank is confident they will make it big, while Queenie is less eager to put everything on the line to become a star.
 Hank declines the offer of their Uncle Jed to join a 30-week traveling show but consents to think it over.

-Eddie, who is engaged to Hank, arrives and sees Queenie for the first time since she was a girl and is instantly taken with her.
+Eddie, who is engaged to Hank, arrives and sees Queenie for the first time since she was a young girl and is instantly taken with her.
 He tells them to come to a rehearsal for Zanfield's revue to present their act.
-A blond woman sabotages their performance by placing a bag in the piano, which causes a fight with Hank.
+Flo, a dancer in Zanfield's company, sabotages their performance by placing a bag in the piano, which causes a fight with Hank.
 Zanfield isn't interested in it but says he might have a use for Queenie, who begs him to give Hank a part as well, saying both will work for one wage.
 She also convinces him to pretend that Hank's business skills won him over.
 Eddie witnesses this exchange and becomes even more enamored of Queenie for her devotion to her sister.
 During a dress rehearsal for the revue, Zanfield says the pacing is too slow for "The Broadway Melody" and cuts Hank and Queenie from the number.

 Meanwhile, another woman is injured after falling off a set prop, and Queenie is selected to replace her.
-Nearly everyone is captivated by Queenie, particularly notorious playboy Jacques "Jock" Warriner.
+Nearly everyone is enamored with Queenie, particularly notorious playboy Jacques "Jock" Warriner.
 While Jock begins to woo Queenie, Hank is upset that Queenie is building her success on her looks rather than her talent.